HL7/uv-lab-rep-ig/input/pagecontent/index.md

 	xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
 	<blockquote class="dragon">
 		<p>This guide uses the HL7 Europe Laboratory Report FHIR IG as initial content.</p>
-		<p>This working version may still include pages, profiles, and other artefacts or references copied from the European Guide.</p>
+		<p>This working version may still include pages, profiles, and other artifacts or references that have initially been copied from the European guide.
+Further work to fully internationalize the IG content is in progress, and ballot comments regarding further changes that should be made are welcome.</p>
-		<p>These artefacts and references will be progressivelsy cleaned up.</p>
 	</blockquote>
 </div>